uchicago-dsi/debit-scrapers/services/extract/README.md

 make build-scrapers
 ```

-#### Develop Scrapers
+#### Run Interactive Terminal

-Runs a container with an interactive bash terminal from the built Docker image while persisting the entire `src` directory as a volume.
+Runs a container with an interactive bash terminal from the built Docker image while persisting the entire `./services/extract/src` directory as a volume.
 This allows you to make changes to scripts and immediately test the results.

 ```bash
 make run-scrapers-bash
 ```

-#### Test Scrapers
+#### Run Tests

 _Scraping Logic Only_